Marc-Quel/Marc-Quel/README.md

 - 👋 Hi, I’m @Marc-Quel.
 - 👀 I’m interested in backend and app-development.
-- 🌱 I’m currently learning passport and jsonwebtoken.
+- 🌱 I’m currently developing a blockchain-based platform.
 - 📫 How to reach me marcuskellogs@gmail.com